rflandau/weave/README.md

 fmt.Println(output)
 ```

+See the test suite in [weave_test](weave_test.go) for more usage examples.

 ## Dot Qualification

 Column names are dot qualified and follow Go's rules for struct nesting and promotion.
+They are all compatible with [Gabs](https://pkg.go.dev/github.com/Jeffail/gabs/v2) paths.

 To repeat: call `StructField()` on your struct to see the full, qualified names of every field at every depth.